 Visit the rice terraces and cheeky monkeys in Ubud

-Calling all loved up couples or honeymooners… this is the place you should be heading to spend a few nights.
+Calling all loved up couples or honeymooners to Indonesia… this is the place you should be heading to spend a few nights.
 It seems the destination of choice for many couples heading to Bali to celebrate the start of their married lives and I can’t blame them, Ubud is a magical place.

 The accommodation in these parts can vary a lot, you can be right in the heart of Ubud staying in a homestay or bed & breakfast type accommodation which will be nice and close to the Monkey Forest or find yourself surrounded by nature and greenery amongst the Balinese rice fields.
 The latter is the choice the newlyweds obviously opt for.